-Healthy from the Start, funded by the Office of the State Superintendent of Education (OSSE) through the Healthy Tots Act, partnered with the United Planning Organization (UPO) to work with 12 early learning centers in 5 different Wards to create a culture of health.
+Healthy from the Start, funded by the Office of the State Superintendent of Education (OSSE) through the Healthy Tots Act, partnered with the United Planning Organization (UPO) to work with 12 early learning centers in 5 different Wards to create a culture of learning and health.
 The program goal focused on nutrition education for the children and staff wellness.
 Nutrition education activities included fun and interactive classroom lessons to help toddlers become familiar with fruits and vegetables, such as Eat the Rainbow, ABCs of Healthy Eating, Fruit and Vegetables Scavenger Hunt, and Vegetable Taste Tests.
-For staff wellness, establishing facility-based wellness councils and center wellness policies, holding monthly wellness challenges, and leading professional development sessions on food and nutrition education to build self-efficacy were all vital to building a sustainable culture of health.
+For staff wellness, establishing facility-based wellness councils and center wellness policies, holding monthly wellness challenges, and leading professional development sessions on food and nutrition education to build self-efficacy were all vital to building a sustainable culture of learning and health.